ventz/easy-llms/README.md

-I also made a more user-friendly list of the models across OpenAI, Azure, AWS, Google, and Ollama:
+Here is a user-friendly list of the models across OpenAI, Azure, AWS, Google, and Ollama, however do note that these are NOT the model names that you would use within Easy-LLMS:

 ```
 # AWS Anthropic: